Lev Yashin: Early life

 Yashin was born in Moscow, in a Russian family of industrial workers.
-When he was 12, World War II forced him to work in a factory to support the war effort.
+When he was 12, World War II forced him to work in a factory to support the Soviet war effort.
 However his health at the age of 18 (after he suffered a nervous breakdown) meant he was unable to work.
 Thus, he was sent to work in a military factory in Moscow.
 After being spotted playing for the factory team he was invited to join the Dynamo Moscow youth team.

 Club career

 Yashin’s debut for Dynamo Moscow came in 1950 in a friendly match.
 It was not the debut he would have hoped for, as he conceded a soft goal scored straight from a clearance by the opposing keeper.
 That year he played in only two league games, and did not appear in a senior match again until 1953.
 But he remained determined, and stayed at Dynamo in the reserves waiting for another opportunity.
 Yashin also played goalie for the Dynamo ice hockey team during those early years of trying to break into the senior squad.
 He managed to win a USSR ice hockey cup in 1953 and was third in the USSR ice hockey championship as goalkeeper.

 He spent his entire professional football career with Dynamo Moscow, from 1950 to 1970, winning the USSR football championship five times and the Soviet Cup three times.
 Yashin's club teammate, rival and mentor was Alexei "Tiger" Khomich, the keeper of the Soviet national team, who had become famous for his role in Dynamo Moscow’s British tour.
-He also internally rivaled goalkeeper Valter Sanaya, who left the club in 1953.
+He also internally rivalled goalkeeper Valter Sanaya, who left the club in 1953.